Storyflow Logo

 Pros: Free, open-source, mature WordPress integration, active development.

-Cons: Requires WordPress, planning features are basic, no AI.
+Cons: Requires WordPress, planning features are basic metadata, no AI.

-Verdict: Podlove Publisher is the right pick for WordPress-hosted podcasters.
+Verdict: Podlove Publisher is the right pick for WordPress-hosted podcasters who want to own their publishing stack.

 11. ClickUp (Best Project Management for Podcast Teams)